A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

 \section{Joint Angle-Range-Velocity Estimation}

-In this section, we focus on extracting the angle-range-velocity information of potential targets from the received echo signals $y(m,i,l),~\forall m,~\forall i,~\forall l$.
-A novel joint estimation method is proposed to fully exploit the data cube during one CPI and jointly estimate the angle-range-velocity information.
+In this section, we focus on extracting the angle-range-velocity information of potential targets from the echo signals (\ref{established_echo_model}).
+A novel joint estimation method is proposed to fully exploit the 3D data cube during one CPI and jointly estimate the target parameters. {Following traditional radar terminology, we refer to the subcarrier dimension, i.e., $\{i=0,1,\ldots,N_\text{s}-1\}$, as \textit{fast-time} and the symbol slot dimension, i.e., $\{l=0,1,\ldots,L-1\}$, as \textit{slow-time}.
+The dimension corresponding to the receive antennas, i.e., $\{m=0,1,\ldots,M_\mathrm{rx}-1\}$, is referred to as the \textit{spatial dimension}.}